-2017: We will launch this program with a targeted marketing effort to inform and engage the design, construction, and development community of this program.
+2017: National Grid will launch this program with a targeted marketing effort to inform and engage the design, construction, and development community.

 2018: National Grid is developing a long-term strategic plan for how the gas energy efficiency portfolio can encourage and influence a market for ZER buildings in New York.